-To account for these features, the use of blocking devices, bracing devices, friction mats, tiedowns or a combination thereof is prescribed to immobilize the paper rolls and prevent the paper rolls from moving horizontally within sided vehicles or intermodal containers.
+To account for these features, the use of blocking devices, bracing devices, friction mats, tiedowns or a combination thereof is prescribed to immobilize the paper rolls and prevent the paper rolls from moving horizontally within sided vehicles or intermodal containers, taking into account the fact that the sides hold the cargo in place.

-Special securement standards are also prescribed for transport of paper rolls on flatbed vehicles.
+Special securement standards are also prescribed for transport of paper rolls on flatbed vehicles because there are no sides to hold the cargo in place.
 The paper rolls must be loaded and secured as if this were a sided vehicle and the entire cargo must be secured by tiedowns as prescribed in the general cargo securement standards.
 The aggregate working load limit (WLL) of the tiedowns used must not be less than 50% of the total weight of the articles they restrain.